This community run eco-lodge and research centre takes you as far into the jungle as travellers can go.

 Two of the most important Macaw clay licks in the region, which can fill with Macaws and Parrots.

 Macaw research and conservation - the chance to talk to biologists and ecologists about research on Macaws, carried out here since 1989.

-Caiman, monkeys, turtles and more all possible to spot near the lodge.
+Caiman, monkeys, turtles and more all possible to spot on short hikes near the lodge.

 It was a great experience in TRC!!!
 We saw plenty of Macaws and even got to hold some chicks, plus we had a great array of monkeys, capybaras, peccaries and caymans along the way too, not to mention the outstanding birdlife and amphibians, so I was overall very happy... it is a nice piece of forest and met and exceeded our expectations, and our guide Yuri did his best to meet our many demands... we went on several night walks, found some obscure invertebrates and snakes, got to see an anaconda even... some guys were luckier still and there were reports of a puma and a giant ant-eater, the second time only apparently being seen there at TRC, but we didn't feel like we didn't see enough!